instrumentisto/rust-incubator/README.md

 - [Rustdoc Book] is a guide to `rustdoc` documentation tool.
 - [Rust Cookbook] is a collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the [Rust] ecosystem.
 - [Rust Design Patterns] is an open source repository of [Rust] design patterns and idioms.
+- [Effective Rust] is a collection of guidelines that had been learned from real world experience of creating software in [Rust].
 - [Rust API Guidelines] is a set of recommendations on how to design and present APIs for [Rust].
 - [Rust FAQ] answers common question about [Rust].
 - [Rust Playground] allows to share and check runnable [Rust] code snippets online.